chrisokoth/Supply_Chain_Analysis/README.md

 Sales trends analysis: This would involve examining the data over time to identify trends in sales, including seasonality, periodicity, or other patterns that can inform business strategy.

-# Questions Answerd from the Analysis
+# Questions Answered from the Analysis
 The distribution of customer gender in the database

 The total sales per product type